 Can Japanese knotweed grow back?

 Yes.
-This is one of the most frustrating things about Japanese knotweed's rhizome root system: due to their asexual reproduction properties if even a tiny fragment of rhizome is left in the soil, it can grow into a whole new knotweed plant.
+This is one of the most frustrating things about Japanese knotweed's rhizome root system: due to its asexual reproduction, if even a tiny fragment of rhizome is left in the soil, it can grow into a whole new knotweed plant.
 That's why you have to be extremely careful when removing Japanese knotweed.

 Don't take any risks with your Japanese knotweed problem - leave it to the professionals!
-Call Taylor Total Weed Control on 029 2039 7554 to arrange a FREE Japanese knotweed survey - we've been clearing this invasive species for many years, so you can rely on us to do a thorough job and adhere to all applicable regulations.
+Contact Total Weed Control now to arrange a professional Japanese knotweed survey – we've been clearing this invasive species for many years, so you can rely on us to do a thorough job and adhere to all applicable regulations.

 Japanese Knotweed Removal Get In Touch